Why a Milwaukee Lawyer is Important In Wrongful Death Cases

 Once the discovery process is completed, the attorney will handle interrogatories and depositions.
 Interrogatories are written questions presented to witnesses and parties to the lawsuit.
 Depositions are in-person interviews of witnesses and parties.

 Interrogatories and depositions are extremely important to the case.
 Insurance company lawyers will use them to try and establish a defense.
-They may use information found in depositions to ask the court for a dismissal of the case on summary judgement.
+They may use information found in depositions to ask the court for a dismissal of the case on summary judgment.

 A skillful Brookfield wrongful death lawyer is needed to guard against these tactics and prevent the insurance company from getting the case dismissed.